 Running a Survey with the "Scored" Voting Method

-This voting method is called "Scored" in Electionbuddy, but this voting method is multi-faceted: it can be used to run an actual election (where a winner is elected), and can also be used to create a survey-style (i.e. a rating scale) question.
+The voting method is called "Scored" in ElectionBuddy, but this voting method is multi-faceted: it can be used to run an actual election (where a winner is elected), and can also be used to create a survey-style (i.e. a rating scale) question.

 Below, we will explore how to create a survey with the "Scored" voting method.

 On the "Ballot" page of your election setup:

 - Create a new ballot question using the "+ Add position or question" button.

 - Choose "Surveys — eg. collect information by scoring options on a Likert rating scale" on the window that pops up: